geomagpy/magpy/README.md

 ## 3. Reading and writing data

+When working with MagPy usually the first step of any data analysis is to open/read a data set.
+MagPy is specifically designed for geomagnetic data analysis but also supports a wide range of other applications and the most important data formats in the respective disciplines.
+When reading data, this provided data is internally treated as an numpy array, the meta information will be converted into a python dictionary.
+The array contains predefined columns with fixed column keys.
+Any vectorial data will be assigned to column keys "x","y" and "z".
+Please note: these are only the column key names, not the actually contained information.
+The actually contained information, i.e. key "x" contains the horizontal component "H", key "y" contains declination "D"  and key "z" contains the vertical component "Z" is defined with the meta information of the file.
+Temperature data will usually be assigned to column keys "t1" and/or "t2", scalar data to key "f".
+Details on the reading process and a number of examples with different formats and options are presented in section 3.1.

+Due to the very general character of the internally used data structure it is easily possible to produce basically any other desired format or meta information from the input data.
+MagPy contains a number of visualization and analysis methods as shown in sections 4 to 10.
+You can, however, also convert the MagPy data structure into other commonly used time series data structures and use methods of these packages i.e.

+- ObsPy, a seismological python package, which was actually an initial trigger for the development of MagPy
+- pandas, a powerful python package specifically designed for time series analysis

+When writing/exporting data structures MagPy supports again the most commonly used data types of the geomagnetic community bit also a few other.
+Details on writing data are summarized in section 3.2.

-MagPy supports many different data formats and thus conversions between them.
-For geomagnetic purposes the most important are listed below.
+As mentioned above MagPy supports many different data formats and thus also any possible conversions between them.

-   - WDC: 	World Data Centre format
-   - JSON: 	JavaScript Object Notation
-   - IMF: 	Intermagnet Format
-   - IAF: 	Intermagnet Archive Format
-   - IAGA: 	IAGA 2002 text format
-   - IMAGCDF: 	Intermagnet CDF Format
-   - GFZKP: 	GeoForschungsZentrum KP-Index format
-   - GSM19/GSM90: 	Output formats from GSM magnetometers
-   - POS1: 	POS-1 binary output
-   - LEMI: 	LEMIXXX binary output
-   - BLV: 	Baseline format Intermagnet
-   - IYFV: 	Yearly mean format Intermagnet
-   - DKA: 	K Value file

-... and many others.
 To get a full list, use:

         from magpy.stream import *
         print(PYMAG_SUPPORTED_FORMATS)

 You will find several example files provided with MagPy.
 The `cdf` file is stored along with meta information in NASA's common data format (cdf).
 Reading this file requires a working installation of Spacepy cdf.

 If you do not have any geomagnetic data file you can access example data by using the following command (after `import *`):